technoweenie/technoweenie.github.com/_posts/2010-7-13-in-process-node-queues.md

 title: In-Process Node.js Queues
 ---

-Node.js is great at handling lots of asynchronous connections, but sometimes I'd like a limit to how many are in use.
+Node.js is great at handling lots of asynchronous connections, but sometimes I'd like to limit how many are in use.
 One real world example is some kind of spider or feed reader.
 If you have a list of 500 addresses to fetch, you don't want to fetch them all at once.
 Maybe they're all on one server, or the requests return large files that need some post processing.

 A simple queue like Resque is great for this, but I wanted something even simpler.
 Something that lived in the Node.js process, and could exit cleanly without any of that persistent mess left over.